bwqr/mavinote/android/README.md

-# TODO resturcture this doc wrt svelte/README.md

 # Mavinote Android

 Android application of Mavinote.
+It provides all of the functionalities of the Mavinote project.

+## Prerequisites
-This project depends on the **reax** library. **Reax** will be automatically build when you build the android project.
-However you need to complete the **android prerequisites** described in [reax](https://github.com/bwqr/mavinote/tree/main/reax) project.
+Before starting the build, you need to do:

+* Complete **android prerequisites** described in [reax](https://github.com/bwqr/mavinote/tree/main/reax) project.
+* If you want synchronization, run the [backend](https://github.com/bwqr/mavinote/tree/main/reax) project.
-After completing the prerequisites, you can build the android project from command line or from Android Studio (be sure that **cargo** and **rustc** are accessible via **PATH** environment variable).
+* Make sure that **cargo** and **rustc** are accessible via **PATH** environment variable.

-If you want to have your own custom backend service running and want the built application to connect your service, you need to modify the predefined endpoint in [app/build.gradle](https://github.com/bwqr/mavinote/blob/main/android/app/build.gradle).
-These configurations are defined as **buildConfigField**.
-You can change **ApiUrl** defined in **release** section as you wish.

-Note that backend service is only required if you want to use Mavinote account and want to synchronize notes.

-### Development

-If you want to develop Mavinote application locally, you need to modify file to define your own configuration.
-Debug builds read the **ApiUrl** variable from this file.
-The **local.properties** file needs to have content similar to this
+* Install the Android NDK version specified in the [app/build.gradle](https://github.com/bwqr/mavinote/blob/main/android/app/build.gradle) file as **ndkVersion**.

+## Configuration
+Project has its own configurations defined in the [app/build.gradle](https://github.com/bwqr/mavinote/blob/main/android/app/build.gradle) as **buildConfigField** for both **release** and **debug** variants.
+These configurations are:

+* **ApiUrl**: This variable contains the URL of backend service.
+* **WsUrl**: This is websocket variant of the **ApiUrl**.

+This project reads these configurations from **local.properties** for the debug variant.
+While building the project for the debug variant please make sure that you have entries similar to the ones below.

 ```
 endpoint.apiUrl=<url-of-your-backend-service>
+endpoint.wsUrl=<url-of-your-backend-service>
 ```

-An example would be
+When developing with Android Emulator, you can access your loopback with these configs

 ```
 endpoint.apiUrl=http://10.0.2.2:8050/api
+endpoint.wsUrl=ws://10.0.2.2:8050/api
 ```

+## Development

+After completing the configurations for debug variant, you can open the project in Android Studio and start the development.